 8. Prepare for Interviews

 Read books and articles, research the organisation and most importantly, practise, practise, practise.
-Prepare answers to the typical questions and rehearse them with anyone willing to listen.
+Prepare answers to the typical interview questions and rehearse them with anyone willing to listen.
 Don’t undersell yourself, this is not the time to be modest; take credit for your achievements and let your prospective employer see the best of you.
-To find out the six essential steps for successful interviewing read here.
+To find out the three essential steps for successful interviewing visit our tips and tricks section.